developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 * While the key action can be configured to execute a command, Enterprise Keyboard currently supports only the “scantrigger” action command, which scans a barcode using DataWedge.
 * The Enterprise Browser ButtonBar API accepts several predefined commands as button actions.
 Refer to the Enterprise Browser TechDocs for more information.

-### Style properties
-**Preview -** Used to expose the value of a key when pressed.
-The key value is previewed only if the preview value is set to “true” (default for all keys).

-**Transparency -** Used to specify the transparency for the selected key from 0 (opaque) to 100 (fully transparent).
-Changes appear on the device simulator immediately.

-**Button Color -** Used to specify the color of the selected key.
-Changes appear on the device simulator immediately.

-**ColorPressed -** Used to specify the color of the selected key when the key is pressed.
-Changes appear on the device simulator when the key is pressed.

-**Image -** Used to specify an image to fill the space of the selected key.
-After selection, the image appears immediately on the device simulator.
-When the Layout is saved, selected image(s) are embedded within the “.encrypted” file.
-Supports `.jpg` and `.png` image file formats.

-**ImagePressed -** Used to specify an image to be displayed when the button is pressed.
-After selection, the image appears on the device simulator when the button is pressed.
-When the Layout is saved, selected image(s) are embedded within the “.encrypted” file.
-Supports `.jpg` and `.png` image file formats.

-### Feedback properties

-**HapticFeedback -** Used to control whether the device vibrates when the selected button is clicked.
-Set the value to “true” to vibrate (default = false).
-**Duration -** Used to specify the duration (in ms) of vibration when the “Haptic Feedback” property is set to true (default = 40 ms).

 ### Additional Features